Flying in Thunderstorms (What to Do & What Not to Do)

 You will need to know the current and predicted flight conditions at your originating and destination airports plus what flight rules apply along your proposed flight path before you can make an informed decision.

 Remember, sometimes thunderstorms can hide inside a cloud and you will be unable to see these embedded thunderstorms until you are right on top of them.
+Learning about cloud types and formations can help you spot potential rising weather conditions as well.

 Which brings us to…